francistor/yaas/doc/readme.md

 ## Development of Diameter handlers

 Create a class that inherits from MessageHandler.
-The statsServer parameter is only used normally by the parent class, and the configObject is any configuration object that may have been specified in the `config` parameter in the `handlers.json` file, to be used as required by the developer.
+The `statsServer` parameter is only used normally by the parent class, and the `configObject` is any configuration object name that may have been specified in the `config` parameter in the `handlers.json` file, to be used as required by the developer.

 ```